rdlaitila/AspNetCore.Mvc.ViewComponentSlots/VCSlotHelperProposal.md

 * Ability to supply arbitrary (non slot targeted) child content that will be placed in the parent View Component's default `<vc:slot>`
 * Ability to supply slot targeted child content that will be placed in a matching `<vc:slot>` element in the View Component's view template where a slot with attribute `name="[slot_name]"` exists (ex: `<vc:slot name="some-slot"`>)
 * Ability for View Component Slots to render default content if no user supplied child content targeting that slot was supplied.
-* Ability to render nested View Component Tag Helpers and slots (not fully tested, may have issues)
+* Ability to render nested View Component Tag Helpers and slots
 * tag parameter expression binding within user supplied child content

 differences: